 f.
 Within 30 days of cessation of groundwater transfers during a water supply shortage, the Licensee shall provide written notification to SWFWMD Water Use Permit Bureau of the cessation of these transfers.
 This notification shall provide the number of days that Tiger Bay groundwater was transferred to the Hines cooling pond and the total volume of groundwater transferred.
 Additionally, this notification shall include a report, including tabulated data and a graph showing the rate at which water was supplied compared to the change occurring in the cooling pond level, through the entire duration of the groundwater transfer.
 The pond water level during a water shortage event shall be measured daily.
 The graphic report shall present these measurements for the entire duration of the water supply shortage.

 g.
 The quantity of groundwater authorized for use at the Tiger Bay facility shall be reduced by the amount of that source being transferred to the Hines cooling pond during the water supply shortage.
 At no time will the groundwater quantities produced at the Tiger Bay facility exceed the permitted quantities for that facility.
-The monthly groundwater pumpage reports required to be submitted to SWFWMD per Condition XIV.D.4 (Groundwater Management) of the Siting Certification No. PA 97-36 of the Tiger Bay Cogeneration Facility shall include a breakdown of quantities produced for use at the Tiger Bay facility, water shortage transfer to the Cooling Pond at the Hines Energy Complex, and for flushing the pipelines associated with water conveyance to the Hines Energy Complex.
+The monthly groundwater pumpage reports required to be submitted to SWFWMD per Section B. Specific Conditions, Condition II.
+SWFWMD, paragraph C. Meter Readings of the Siting Certification No. PA 97-37 for the Tiger Bay Cogeneration Facility shall include a breakdown of quantities produced for use at the Tiger Bay facility, water shortage transfer to the Cooling Pond at the Hines Energy Complex, and for flushing the pipelines associated with water conveyance to the Hines Energy Complex.

 h.
-The Licensee shall undertake diligent efforts to investigate and, if feasible, modify the Hines Energy Complex watercrop system or otherwise locate sources of water, other than potable groundwater, to eliminate or substantially reduce the need to transfer groundwater from the Tiger Bay facility.
+The Licensee shall undertake diligent efforts to investigate and, if Feasible, modify the Hines Energy Complex watercrop system or otherwise locate sources of water, other than potable groundwater, to eliminate or substantially reduce the need to transfer groundwater from the Tiger Bay facility.
 The Licensee's diligent efforts shall include, but not be limited to, investigating the feasibility of the following: modifying or making changes to the Hines Energy Complex's watercrop system to increase runoff or storage; transferring industrial wastewater from the Tiger Bay facility; obtaining industrial wastewater from US Agri-Chemicals Corporation (USAC), Mosaic Fertilizer, LLC, or Estech, Inc. to transfer to the Hines Energy Complex; increasing the amount of impervious surface at the Plant Island portion of the Hines Energy Complex to increase surface water runoff flows into the cooling pond; transferring industrial wastewater from the nearby ALCOA facility; withdrawing water from surface water sources; and locating and using other sources of reclaimed domestic wastewater and/or treated industrial wastewater.

 i.
 As a water supply shortage contingency, the Licensee is authorized to transfer groundwater quantities from the Tiger Bay Cogeneration Facility to the Hines Energy Complex, not to exceed Tiger Bay’s total authorized groundwater withdrawal quantities as specified in Tiger Bay Cogeneration Facility Site Certification No. PA 97-37.

-27. Within 90 days of construction of the withdrawal facility, the Licensee shall install and maintain a backflow prevention system on SWFWMD ID Nos.
-1, 2, 3, 4, and 5, DEF ID Nos.
-P-1, P-2, P-3, P-4, and P-5.
+24. Within 90 days of construction of the withdrawal facility, the Licensee shall install and maintain a backflow prevention system on SWFWMD ID Nos.
+1, 2, and 21, DEF ID Nos.
+P-1, P-2, and AR-21.

-28. Within 90 days of construction of the withdrawal facility, an automated flow control system shall be installed and maintained on the groundwater flow from SWFWMD ID Nos.
+25. Within 90 days of construction of the withdrawal facility, an automated flow control system shall be installed and maintained on the groundwater flow from SWFWMD ID Nos.
 1, 2, 3, 4, and 5, DEF ID Nos.
 P-1, P-2, P-3, P-4, and P-5.